microsoft/vscode-docs/docs/languages/typescript.md

 To learn more, see:

 * [TypeScript tutorial](/docs/typescript/typescript-tutorial.md) - Create a simple Hello World TypeScript in VS Code.
+* [Editing TypeScript](/docs/typescript/typescript-editing.md) - Specific editing features for TypeScript.
+* [Refactoring TypeScript](/docs/typescript/typescript-refactoring.md) - Useful refactorings from the TypeScript language service.
 * [Compiling TypeScript](/docs/typescript/typescript-compiling.md) - Compile TypeScript to a JavaScript target version.
 * [Debugging TypeScript](/docs/typescript/typescript-debugging.md) - Learn about debugging TypeScript both server and client-side with VS Code.

 ## Common questions

-### Can I use the version of TypeScript that ships with VS 2019?
-TBD is this still a problem?
+### Can I use the version of TypeScript that ships with VS 2022?

-No, the TypeScript language service that ships with Visual Studio 2017 and 2019 isn't compatible with VS Code.
+No, the TypeScript language service that ships with Visual Studio 2019 and 2022 isn't compatible with VS Code.
 You will need to install a separate version of TypeScript from [npm](https://www.npmjs.com/package/typescript).

 ### How can I use the latest TypeScript beta with VS Code?